Ten Rules For Finding The Right Pet For You And Your Family

 Cats have been desirable pets since the days of the Egyptians.
 They are more independent than dogs and may thrive better if they must endure long periods of the day alone.

 Rabbits are often sold as pets.
 They are adorable when they are babies.
 But as they mature their needs increase and they may become aggressive.
-Read my article on rabbits as pets before choosing one.
 Some owners just love their pet rabbits and they do well in households with cats.
+You can read my article on rabbits as pets before choosing one.

 Rats, Mice, Gerbils and Hamsters

 All make good pets if they are handled from the time they open their eyes.
 Rats live 4-6 years; mice 2-3 years.
 They are economical to buy and maintain and can be quite affectionate.
 They do have a rather strong odor –especially if their cages are not cleaned frequently enough.
 The most odiferous of this group are hamsters; the least are gerbils.
 Read about mice as pets here.

 Turtles, Tortoises , Lizards And Snakes